 Changing your diet

 Then, we had to learn to navigate restaurants and social settings.
-I quickly learned to always have a plan, a back up, and to offer full discloser up front.
+I quickly learned always to have a plan and a backup and to offer full disclosure up front.
 If we were going to a restaurant, I looked at the menu ahead of time or called ahead to see what my options were.
-If we were invited to a meal with family or friends, I immediately let them know that I was gluten free.
-It then just required a little bit of education on my part to let them know not only what my food options were, but also why it was important that I ate this way.
+If we were invited to a meal with family or friends, I immediately let them know that I was gluten-free.
+It then just required a little bit of education on my part to let them know not only what my food options were but also why it was important that I ate this way.

 If you are embarking on a healthier eating plan or lifestyle, I recommend telling as many of your friends and family in advance and along the way.
 Some will join you.
 Some won’t.
 But in letting them know WHY you are investing in a healthier lifestyle, you will find you receive more support and encouragement.

 We have either done the food bullying or been on the receiving end:

 - Oh, come on!
 One bite won’t hurt you!

 - You’re no fun anymore since you don’t eat burgers & fries.

 - I don’t know how to relate to you since you don’t drink ____, eat ____, or do ____.

 - I can’t wait until winter when I get my friend back, and you won’t be able to ride your bike.

 - Do you ever eat a cheat meal?